-Beermullah is the original farm of the Beermullah district, north of Gingin which is 100 km north of Perth and comprises of over 1000 acres of land surrounding Beermullah Lake.
+Beermullah Farm is the original farm of the Beermullah district, which is 100 km north of Perth and comprises of over 1000 acres of land surrounding Beermullah Lake.

 Beermullah is also home to a number of significant wetlands.
 With some help from the Envirofund, the World Wildlife Fund and the Department of Environment and Conservation, all the wetlands on Beermullah have now been fenced to exclude livestock.
 This has allowed native vegetation to regenerate, creating additional habitat for the already plentiful birdlife.

 The property surrounds Beermullah Lake, a large and permanent body of water (250 acres in total), that provides a home for over 84 bird species.
 Birdlife Australia visit regularly to identify and count the birdlife.

 Every year, since 2015 we have planted and then fenced over 1,000 native tree and bush seedlings.
 These tree lines provide cattle with shade, as paddock trees have slowly been rundown and provide ecosystems for native flora and fauna to thrive.
 Having a healthy farm is good for everyone.

 Further to this, we have begun to measure our sources and sinks.
 We are participating in the Meat and Livestock Australia 2020 pilot program and have made an inventory of the carbon sources and sinks.